dan-wells/kiss-aligner/README.md

 per-utterance CTM files at both word- and phone-level alignments, placed under `$workdir/{word,phone}`.

+**Note:** Acoustic model training proceeds in stages on increasing subsets of the provided training data.
+If you have fewer than 10,000 utterances, make sure to reduce the size of the final data partition (at least) using the `--splits` argument to `run.sh`.

 If something goes wrong and you need to restart the script but don't want to redo previous work, then pass the `--stage` argument to `run.sh` specifying where you want to pick up from.